Learn how to keep your house clean and organized even when the kids are home.

 Sometimes, you need to use all possible items at your disposal to make sure that everything is spic and span.
 For example, Sophie (Soph-obsessed) recommends putting “an old sheet or small piece of plastic tarpaulin under the table for young children and shake out the crumbs after meals.
 Saves having to do the floor a million times a day.”

 Or if all else fails, you can use the currently popular Zoflora “to mask any dodgy smells and to also disinfect after sickness bugs.”
 Beth of Twinderelmo has collected 30 (yes, THIRTY!) ways you can use Zoflora to get your house nice and clean.

-Frankly, I was a fan of white vinegar myself but the scent really leaves something (read: A LOT) to be desired!
+Frankly, I was a fan of white vinegar myself but the scent really leaves a lot to be desired!
 I’ll have to try some Zoflora.

-If all else fails, maybe you’re just needing some new tips and tricks that will help you keep your house clean and organised and maybe hack this whole thing called parenting and homemaking.
+If all else fails, maybe you’re just needing some new tips and tricks that will help you keep your house clean and organized and maybe hack this whole thing called parenting and homemaking.

 Need more info but don’t know where to go or what to do?